zitrusfrisch/HTML-StarterKit/readme.md

 #### styles.css
 Stylesheet with individual CSS-Reset, basic styles and placeholders for frequently uses selectors, classes und ids as well as Media Queries for common viewports.

-#### modernizr.js
-[Modernizr](http://modernizr.com/) is a JavaScript library that detects HTML5 and CSS3 features in the user’s browser.

 #### jquery.js
 [jQuery](http://jquery.com/) – required as base for most of the plugins and polyfills, included via Google’s CDN with a local fallback.